History of mathematics: Mathematics during the Scientific Revolution

+16th century

+In the 16th century, Viète laid down the foundations of algebra in 1591.
+This was foundational for the mathematics of Descartes.

 17th century

 The 17th century saw an unprecedented increase of mathematical and scientific ideas across Europe.
-Galileo observed the moons of Jupiter in orbit about that planet, using a telescope based on a toy imported from Holland.
-Tycho Brahe had gathered an enormous quantity of mathematical data describing the positions of the planets in the sky.
+Tycho Brahe had gathered a large quantity of mathematical data describing the positions of the planets in the sky.
 By his position as Brahe's assistant, Johannes Kepler was first exposed to and seriously interacted with the topic of planetary motion.
 Kepler's calculations were made simpler by the contemporaneous invention of logarithms by John Napier and Jost Bürgi.
 Kepler succeeded in formulating mathematical laws of planetary motion.

 The analytic geometry developed by René Descartes (1596–1650) allowed those orbits to be plotted on a graph, in Cartesian coordinates.

-Building on earlier work by many predecessors, Isaac Newton discovered the laws of physics explaining Kepler's Laws, and brought together the concepts now known as calculus.
+Building on earlier work by many predecessors, Isaac Newton discovered the laws of physics that explain Kepler's Laws, and brought together the concepts now known as calculus.
 Independently, Gottfried Wilhelm Leibniz, developed calculus and much of the calculus notation still in use today.
-He also refined the binary number system, which is the foundation of nearly all digital (electronic, solid-state, discrete logic) computers, including the Von Neumann architecture, which is the standard design paradigm, or "computer architecture", followed from the second half of the 20th century, and into the 21st.
-Leibniz has been called the "founder of computer science".
+He also refined the binary number system, which is the foundation of nearly all digital (electronic, solid-state, discrete logic) computers.

 Science and mathematics had become an international endeavor, which would soon spread over the entire world.

 In addition to the application of mathematics to the studies of the heavens, applied mathematics began to expand into new areas, with the correspondence of Pierre de Fermat and Blaise Pascal.
 Pascal and Fermat set the groundwork for the investigations of probability theory and the corresponding rules of combinatorics in their discussions over a game of gambling.
 Pascal, with his wager, attempted to use the newly developing probability theory to argue for a life devoted to religion, on the grounds that even if the probability of success was small, the rewards were infinite.
-In some sense, this foreshadowed the development of utility theory in the 18th–19th century.
+In some sense, this foreshadowed the development of utility theory in the 18th and 19th centuries.